The ampersand is lovely. LTR VERY BAUBLE. A headline set in the most ornate and detailed version of this new font.

 The newsletter drawing that spawned this design.

-LTR Very Bauble started as skitchy sketchy headline for the newsletter.
+LTR Very Bauble started as a skitchy sketchy headline for the newsletter.
 That was time well spent, though I had no idea that the drawing would grow to this typeface.
 The Bauble, as it is affectionately known in the LTR Drawing Room, is controlled by five separate designs.
 Each appears at its designated time, like frames in a film, so that the animation comes to life.

 The transformations of the E, along the Serif axis.